 The Trend Setter:

-The trendsetter is always updated with the latest hair trends and styles.
+The trendsetter is constantly updated with the latest hair trends and styles.
 They come to the salon with a vision of trying something new and adventurous.
 As a stylist, staying informed about current trends and techniques is essential to meet their expectations.
 Additionally, offering expert insights and personalized recommendations can be appreciated by these trend-forward clients.

 When addressing an unhappy client, it is essential to avoid becoming defensive, as this could escalate the situation further.
 Instead, lend an attentive ear to understand their dissatisfaction and propose practical solutions to enhance the outcome.
 When a client is visibly upset, it might be best to allow them to leave and follow up with a considerate phone call the next day to discuss how to proceed.